delb-xml/delb-py/docs/design.rst

    it, we had to implement a native XPath expression parser.
 As a release was overdue and we don't know yet to which extent the XPath specification shall be supported eventually, we opted for releasing a shaky solution.
-Figuring out a fitting one for *delb*  will be that main piece of the next release, so watch and get involved if that interests you.
+Figuring out a fitting one for *delb*  will be the main piece of the next release, so watch and get involved if that interests you.